2nd Filipino Infantry Regiment: History

 On 21 December 1941, the United States Congress amended the Selective Training and Service Act by passing the Filipino Naturalization Bill to permit enlistment of all citizens and "every other male person residing in the United States" which enabled the recruitment of Filipino-Americans who were previously not able to enlist.

 The 1st Filipino Infantry Regiment was formed in July 1942 in response to the desire for an all-Filipino regiment.
 Its recruitment grew until a 2nd Regiment was needed to be formed to properly organize the manpower.
 When it was formed in October 1942 it was initially led by Colonel Charles Clifford at Fort Ord.
 In 1943 the regiment was sent to Camp Cooke for several months of training.
 The regiment stayed at the Hunter Liggett Military Reservation during October 1943.
 There they underwent even more extensive combat training until returning to Camp Cooke.
 In March 1944, the regiment was reorganized to bring the 1st Filipino Regiment up to 125% strength and the 2nd Filipino Battalion (Separate) was formed to take their place.
 The newly formed 2nd Battalion then experienced a brief one month long stay at Camp Stoneman in June 1944.
 On 4 July 1944 the unit was sent to Oro Bay in Papua New Guinea.
-From there it was sent to Manila where it stay until its disbandment in 1946.
+From there it was sent to Manila where it stayed until its disbandment in 1946.